tahasiddiquii/100DaysOfCodeChallenge/README.md

 - Enhance coding proficiency in Python.
 - Build a solid foundation for technical interviews and campus placements.

-## Repository Structure

-- `/dayX`: Each day of the challenge will have its own dedicated folder, such as `day1`, `day2`, and so on.
-Inside each folder, you will find the code and any relevant documentation for that particular day.
-- `/resources`: This folder contains any additional resources, study materials, or reference materials that I find useful during the challenge.

 ## Progress

 I will regularly update the repository with my progress.
 Each day, I will commit my code, document my learnings, and summarize the challenges I encountered.
 Feel free to explore the repository to see my coding journey unfold.